 The Plan pays, subject to any limitations specified under Your Benefits, the cost incurred for outpatient prescription drugs that are obtained from a participating pharmacy.
 Express Scripts is the pharmacy benefit manager for your prescription drugs.
-You must present your Express Scripts or Medco ID card and make the copayment shown in the Benefits summary for each prescription at the time the prescription is dispensed.
+You must present your Express Scripts ID card and make the copayment shown in the Benefits summary for each prescription at the time the prescription is dispensed.

 The Plan covers the costs of prescription drugs, in excess of the copayment, that are: